xxxcrttt/MLDL/interview/python .md

 * **functions**: first-class objects, can be assigned to variables, return from and pass into another function.

 ### Q3.
 What is PEP 8?
 PEP: Python Enhancement Proposal.
 Its a set of rules that specify how to format python code for maximum readability.
+Generally recognized style guide for programming in Python.

+### Q. pip & Pypi
+Pip is a Python Package management system.
+It provides installing and versioning.
+PyPi -- Python Package Index

+### Q. virtualenvs
+It is an isolated environment for development, running, debugging Python code.
+It is used to isolate a Python interpreter together with libraries and settings.

 ### Q4. list vs tuples?
 **list**: mutable -- which can be edited, slower than tuples, []